yugbhavsar/website/website/README.md

 # website

 This app comprises models for general content of the website, several useful mixins and blocks.
-Furthermore, it implements sending translated emails.
+Furthermore, it implements sending translated emails, some settings and the RUBION-Beirat.

 ## Translation